News & Media

 If schools want cleaning done properly, should they do it themselves?

-01 March 2023 Category: Company News Educational Establishments Schools, Academies and Trusts Uncategorised
+01 March 2023 Category: Nviro News Schools, Academies and Trusts

 We’ve seen many schools left disappointed by their last cleaning provider.
 Often they were promised cheap delivery but they were left with poor standards and a mess to clear up.
 The question school business managers are often left with is, is it worth outsourcing at all?
 If you want cleaning done properly, and if you want tighter control of costs and standards, should you do it yourself?